-During the academic year 2021/22, the Trust has taken active steps to ensure that the suggestions, views and interests of staff are captured through visits from the executive team to schools as well as staff surveys.
-The analysis of these surveys are reported to the HR committee and a wellbeing offer was introduced to all staff ahead of the new Academic Year.
+During the academic year 2022/23, the Trust has taken active steps to ensure that the suggestions, views, and interests of staff are captured through visits from the executive team to schools as well as staff surveys.
+The analysis of these surveys is reported to the HR committee and a wellbeing offer was introduced to all staff ahead during the Autumn term.